November 18, 2003 - The Massachusetts Supreme Court rules that a ban on same-sex marriage is unconstitutional.

 as its judges consider an appeal to the state judge's ruling on same-sex marriage.

 May 19, 2014 -

 A federal judge strikes down Oregon's ban on same-sex marriage.

 May 20, 2014 - District Judge John E. Jones strikes down Pennsylvania's ban on same-sex marriage.

 June 1, 2014 - Same-sex marriage becomes legal in Illinois.

 A Wisconsin federal judge strikes down the state's same-sex marriage ban.
 Wisconsin Attorney General J.B.
 Van Hollen says he will appeal the ruling.

 June 9, 2014 - Wisconsin Attorney General J.B.
 Van Hollen files a petition with the 7th Circuit Court of Appeals in Chicago to halt same-sex marriages in that state.

-June 25, 2014 - U.S. District Judge Richard Young strikes down Indiana's same-sex marriage ban.
+June 25, 2014 - District Judge Richard Young strikes down Indiana's same-sex marriage ban.

-July 11, 2014 - A federal appeals court rules that about 1,300 gay and lesbian marriages performed earlier this year must be recognized by Utah.
+July 11, 2014 - A federal appeals court rules that about 1,300 same-sex marriages performed earlier this year must be recognized by Utah.